LLMIA: An Out-of-the-Box Index Advisor via In-Context Learning with LLMs: INTRODUCTION

-\vpara{Our Proposal.} To address the above challenges, we propose a resource-efficient index recommendation pipeline, named \model, which enables flexible index recommendations for various workloads across different database schemas.
-The core idea is to leverage prompt engineering on LLMs, focusing on constructing appropriate demonstrations and integrating comprehensive workload features to guide the LLM in optimizing indexes without fine-tuning, while producing effective recommendations via inference scaling.
+\vpara{Our Proposal.} Facing these challenges, we propose \model, an \underline{LLM}-based \underline{I}ndex \underline{A}dvisor that enables flexible and effective index recommendation.
+The core idea is to leverage the LLMs' in-context learning capabilities with informative demonstration construction and comprehensive workload features integration, while further improving recommendations via database feedback-driven index selection and refinement.

-Specifically, we first construct a high-quality demonstration pool offline to facilitate online index recommendation.
-To achieve this, we utilize GPT-4-Turbo~\cite{gpt4-turbo} to synthesize diverse SQL queries for workload generation.
-For each workload, we determine optimal indexes through generating all possible sets using multiple heuristic methods and performing benefit estimation.
-Significantly, \textbf{we construct two different types of labels: ``default label'' with optimal set, and ``refined label'' that require refinement} (e.g., creating new indexes or dropping existing ones) to support the subsequent LLM inference scaling strategy.
-During the recommendation process, \smodel performs similarity matching to select the appropriate demonstrations for the given workload, enabling in-context learning to inject database expertise into LLM without additional need for resource-intensive fine-tuning (for \textbf{C1}).